Upload new images. The image library for this site will open in a new window.

-- Grading for Field Exams proceeds as follows: For the Primary Field, students who receive a mark of Deficient on a single response by 2 out of 3 faculty members who grade the exam must retake that question, regardless of the third faculty member's grade.
-If a student receives a Fail on a single response by 2 out of 3 faculty members who grade the exam, the student must retake this entire section of the exam.
+For the Primary Field, students who receive a mark of Deficient on one of the three responses by 2 out of 3 faculty members who grade the exam must retake that question, regardless of the third faculty member’s grade.
+If a student receives a grade of Deficient on two of the three responses by 2 of the 3 faculty members (regardless of the third faculty member’s grade), the student must retake this entire section of the exam.
 The Director of Graduate Studies will administer a new set of questions for the student to answer.
-For the Secondary Field, students who receive a mark of Deficient or Fail on a response by 2 out of 3 faculty members who grade the exam must retake that question, regardless of the third faculty member's grade.
-The Director of Graduate Studies will administer a new set of questions for the student to answer.
-For any question(s) a student retakes, there will only be a pass/fail option.
-If, on the second try, the student fails even one question, then the student fails the field exam requirement and will be recommended to the Graduate College to be terminated from the program.

-- Students who wish to sit for the field exams must be in good standing, have at least a 3.0 GPA, and have no “Incompletes.”
+Students who wish to sit for the field exams must be in good standing, have at least a 3.0 GPA, and have no “Incompletes.”

 DISSERTATION PROPOSAL DEFENSE (ADMISSION TO CANDIDACY EXAM):

-- A faculty committee that conducts the defense of the dissertation proposal shall officially admit a PhD student to candidacy upon successful completion of the dissertation defense.
+A faculty committee that conducts the defense of the dissertation proposal shall officially admit a PhD student to candidacy upon successful completion of the dissertation defense.
 Although the precise form of the dissertation proposal will vary from case to case, it is expected to include a clear statement of the research question(s), an explanation of the significance of the research, a discussion of the research methods proposed to investigate the problem, and a full discussion of relevant literature.

-- The dissertation proposal defense committee shall be convened and chaired by the student’s dissertation chair and shall consist of members of the student’s proposed dissertation committee (minus the external member).
+The dissertation proposal defense committee shall be convened and chaired by the student’s dissertation chair and shall consist of members of the student’s proposed dissertation committee (minus the external member).
 Normally students are expected to select a dissertation chair from faculty whose primary appointment is in the Department.
 In exceptional circumstances, students may petition the Graduate Policy Committee for approval to have someone whose primary appointment is outside the Department to chair the dissertation committee.
 In deciding whether to grant approval, the Graduate Policy Committee shall take into account the needs of the student and the Department.

 The dissertation proposal defense committee determines the student’s capability for advancement to candidacy.
 The main question the committee has to answer is, ‘Is this student prepared to write an acceptable PhD dissertation?’
 In seeking to answer this question, the committee’s focus shall be on the student’s dissertation proposal.

-- If, the committee decides, the student has not passed the proposal defense, the committee may direct the student to (a) rethink, rewrite, and resubmit the proposal prior to a re-examination by the committee; (b) undertake remedial work in research design and methodology; or (c) any combination or variation of the above that the committee deems necessary.
+If, the committee decides, the student has not passed the proposal defense, the committee may direct the student to (a) rethink, rewrite, and resubmit the proposal prior to a re-examination by the committee; (b) undertake remedial work in research design and methodology; or (c) any combination or variation of the above that the committee deems necessary.
 In the event that additional work is required, the committee will discuss with the student a reasonable period for completion of the necessary work.
 A written statement completed by the student’s dissertation adviser should set forth the nature of the work to be undertaken by the student and the period that was agreed upon.
 This shall be sent to the student, circulated to the faculty members who participated in the proposal defense and become part of the student’s permanent file.
 At the conclusion of the agreed upon time, the committee will reconvene to assess the student’s progress toward candidacy.
 The committee may determine that the student is unable to advance to candidacy and may be recommended to the Graduate College for termination from the program.

-- A PhD dissertation is a manuscript that reflects “the results of original and significant research written in a scholarly and literate manner worthy of publication.”
+A PhD dissertation is a manuscript that reflects “the results of original and significant research written in a scholarly and literate manner worthy of publication.”

-- Students are expected to consult closely and regularly with members of their dissertation committee, particularly the dissertation committee chair.
+Students are expected to consult closely and regularly with members of their dissertation committee, particularly the dissertation committee chair.

-- Upon completion of the manuscript, a final oral examination – or “dissertation defense” – must be passed.
+Upon completion of the manuscript, a final oral examination – or “dissertation defense” – must be passed.
 Ordinarily, students will be asked to summarize the major findings of their research and evaluate the significance of these findings for the field more generally.
 The student shall then be called upon to defend the findings in the face of questions from members of the dissertation committee and other members of the academic community who choose to attend.
 If, after deliberating, the dissertation committee is unable to reach agreement on whether the student has successfully defended the dissertation, the committee will adjourn after explaining the nature of their objections and providing suggestions on how these might be satisfactorily addressed with guidance from the dissertation chair.
 It shall be the responsibility of the dissertation chair to reconvene the group to reconsider the revised product.